 Daniel is a regular shopper at Blocket.
 He sees only advantages by buying and selling secondhand and doesn’t understand why more people don’t do it.
 He also believes that we’re producing too many things that we don’t really need and he’s tired of the throw-away mentality.

 “Buying and selling secondhand is really fun and also a way for me to engage in environmental issues.
 It’s all positive.
 And you’re saving money – both the buyer and the seller.
 I don’t understand why more people don’t do it.”

-On Blocket Weekend bags is one of his targets.
-And in his collection at home there is a favorite.
+On Blocket, weekend bags are one of his targets.
+And in his collection at home, there is a favorite.

 Buying that bag and other reused things makes Daniel one of Blocket’s environmental heroes.

-”To me Blocket is opportunities, it might sound a bit silly, but it’s really true.
+”To me, Blocket is opportunity.
+It might sound a bit silly, but it’s really true.
 It’s consumption without exploiting the environment.”